As with any national public event, the Olympic Games are likely to raise some employment issues that you should consider sooner rather than later.

-With less than five months to go, now is the time for you to consider the impact that the Games are likely to have on your business and how you can best use this unique opportunity to your advantage.
+It is important for your business to consider the impact that the Olympic Games are likely to have on your business and how you can best use this unique opportunity to your advantage.

-But, in my experience, many companies have yet to establish a leave policy for the big event.
+But, in our experience, many companies have yet to establish a leave policy for the Olympics.

 Multiple holiday requests should be treated fairly and consistently and you need to decide what approach to take when dealing with holiday requests over the Games period and communicate this to your staff, i.e. will holiday requests be granted on a first come first served basis?